-Stanley Atcitty, an energy storage systems researcher for Sandia National Laboratories, will give the keynote address at the 2016 Virginia Tech Graduate School Commencement ceremony at 3 p.m. on Thursday, May 12, in Cassell Coliseum.
+Laura Lindenfeld, director for the Alan Alda Center for Communicating Science at Stony Brook University in New York, will give the keynote address at the 2017 Virginia Tech Graduate School Commencement ceremony at 2:30 p.m. on May 11, in Cassell Coliseum on the Blacksburg campus.

-A complete schedule of all departmental and college convocation ceremonies may be found on the commencement website.
+The commencement website has a complete schedule of all departmental and college convocation ceremonie.
 Virginia Tech will offer live streaming video of both the Graduate School Commencement and University Commencement ceremonies from the university homepage.